 logging.log method which takes a given level as

 argument.
-If you need so, last example could be rewrote as:
+If needed, the last example could be rewritten as:

 import logging logging.log(logging.WARNING, "This is a warning")

-On top of that, you can create different “loggers” to encapsulate messages (For example, a common practice it’s to create different loggers for every module).
+On top of that, you can create different “loggers” to encapsulate messages.
+(For example, a common practice is to create different loggers for every module).
 These loggers can be configured independently, and they allow hierarchical constructions.

 logger where all messages are propagated to (unless otherwise specified).
 Using